papiodesu/leptos_book/src/view/05_forms.md

 ### "<select>"

-The "<select>」 element can likewise be controlled via a 「value」 property on the 「<select>" itself, which will select whichever "<option>" has that value.
+The "<select>" element can likewise be controlled via a "value" property on the "<select>" itself, which will select whichever "<option>" has that value.

 ```rust